|Ivory would jokingly refer to the|

 Two years later, gathering their courage and departing from the edge of civilization, Raild and Cory trekked northward, up the Connecticut river valley.
 They were among the first Europeans to settle in what would eventually become Hampshire county.
 The Padarsan family survived by adopting the subsistence farming practices of the local Pocumtuc people who had been decimated by disease, but who were friendly towards the Padarsans.

 When tax collectors finally found them, the Padarsan clan transformed into the Petersons.
-The large manor house near the river (constructed by Arailt's most prosperous son) and its surrounding fields became locally known as Paterson Plantation.
+The large manor house near the river (constructed by Arailt's most prosperous son) and its surrounding fields became locally known as Peterson Plantation.
 After the great flood of 1854 washed away the best Peterson family farmland and the manor house, the most important use of the remaining Peterson clan land holdings was maple sugar production on the hills to the East of the river.
 After the hurricane of 1938, the last remaining sugar house closed.

 By then, generations of the Peterson children had tended to make their way to college and jobs in Boston, Hartford or Albany.
 After closing his sugar house, Henry Peterson began his retirement by starting work on a fine lake-side house lost in the forest of southern New Hampshire.
 He soon tired of the effort involved (which included blasting granite to make a basement and sawing his own lumber) and died, but construction of the comfortable retirement home that Henry had envisioned, known as "Eanru House", was completed (as a very comfortable rambling mansion) by his wife, Shana.